stefansundin/github-release-party/README.md

 `rake deploy:tag` can be run if you pushed to Heroku manually.

-If this gem updates the message format it uses for the releases, you can run `rake retag` to update the text in the tags and releases.
+If this gem updates the message format it uses for the releases, you can run `rake deploy:retag` to update the text in the tags and releases.
 This command does not go out to Heroku and fetch the list of releases there, it only updates the releases based on your tags.
 To backfill from Heroku data, see below.

 ## Backfill